osmandapp/web/main/docs/user/map/interact-with-map.md

 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';
 import InfoAndroidOnly from '@site/src/components/_infoAndroidOnly.mdx';

+> *This article was last updated in Desember 2023.*

 ## Overview

 How to interact with map using buttons and gestures, so you could pan, rotate and zoom in/out the map, how to rotate the map manually or automatically by compass or by bearing and how to change zoom scale.